West Virginia University: Events

 Homecoming weekend activities include the Alumni Band-led homecoming parade through downtown Morgantown, the crowning of the royalty, and a football game with a performance by the WVU Alumni band.
 Student organizations participate in the parade by designing floats.
 Receptions are held by colleges, student groups, and the alumni center.

-Greek Week is held during the spring semester, providing a venue for competition between Greek organizations.
+Greek Week is held during the spring semester.
 Highlights include airband events, where organizations compete in cheerleading and dance routines, and sports competitions on the Mountainlair recreational field.
-The competitions strive to highlight WVU's student spirit and present a positive image of the fraternities and sororities.

 Recreation

 The Mountainlair Student Union, commonly called "the Lair" by students, is the three-floor student union building at WVU.
 The building dates to 1968 and replaced an earlier structure built in 1948.
 The student union offers many recreational opportunities to students including a movie theater, bowling alley, pool hall, ballrooms, video game arcade, a cafeteria-style restaurant, and a collection of fast food restaurants.